How to Make an Easter Egg Wreath

 This wreath is so simple to make, it hardly warrants a tutorial.
 However, there are a few tips and tricks that I'll share along the way to ensure you successful wreath making!

-Oh, and by the way, this is an affordable DIY wreath and cost less than $18 for all the supplies!
-Most of our supplies came from Hobby Lobby, but I'm linking to similar products on Amazon below in case you don't have a HL near you.
-I will share links to some of my most popular wreaths below.
+This is an affordable DIY wreath that cost less than $18 for all the supplies* Most of the supplies came from Hobby Lobby, but I'm linking to similar products on Amazon below in case you don't have a HL near you.

 Supplies

-* you can use a wide variety of eggs for this wreath, even plastic ones!
+* you can use a wide variety of eggs for this wreath, plastic ones are lightweight and will hold up well outside in all sorts of weather

-** I grabbed a couple bags of this green moss from the dollar store but had to dip into my stash of Spanish and reindeer moss because we didn't have enough
+** I grabbed a couple bags of this green moss from the dollar store but had to dip into my stash of Spanish and reindeer moss because I ran out.
+The pastel eggs would also look amazing using excelsior - perfect if you like a softer, more neutral look!

 Making the wreath